PRK0205/PRK0205/README.md

 ---

-For 2024, I am focusing on Crafting tools & resources for designers who love to build fast and think faster | Your go-to for a slick design workflow #DesignSmarter #DesignFaster 👉 [http://pravash.gumroad.com](http://pravash.gumroad.com)
+For 2024, I am focusing on Crafting tools & resources for designers who love to build fast and think faster.
+Your go-to for a slick design workflow #DesignSmarter #DesignFaster 👉 [http://pravash.gumroad.com](http://pravash.gumroad.com)

 ---